MicrosoftDocs/windows-insider/wip/at-work-pro/wip-4-biz-whats-new.md

 Virtual Desktops exist to help you visually and cognitively separate different tasks on your PC.
 They can also be handy when doing presentations – enabling you to prepare demos on different desktops.
 Something we’ve heard loud and clear is that you want to be able to set names for your different desktops, in order to help cement the separation between workspaces, and we’re excited to share that rolling out to Insiders in the Fast ring is exactly that!

-![virtual deskops](images/18963-2.gif "Renaming your virtual desktops")

-Wanna try it out?
-With the change, when you open Task View (by selecting the Task View button in the taskbar, or by pressing WIN+Tab,) clicking the name of your desktop will now switch it to be an editable fiel where you can set the name to be anything you’d like (including emoji).
+![virtual deskops](images/18963-2.gif "Renaming your virtual desktops") Do you want to try it out?
+With the change, when you open Task View (by selecting the Task View button in the taskbar, or by pressing WIN+Tab,) clicking the name of your desktop will now switch it to be an editable field where you can set the name to be anything you’d like (including emoji).
 You can also right-click the thumbnail of the desired desktop in Task View, and a context menu with a Rename entry in it should appear.
 If you don’t have any additional desktops created yet, select “New desktop” in Task View to get started.

-And yes, since we know you’ll ask – the names persist reboot.
+Moreover, since we know, you’ll ask – the names persist a reboot.

-Currently this change is live for 50% of Insiders in the Fast ring, and we’ll be expanding the rollout over the next few weeks as we evaluate the quality of experience.

 ## Making Notepad store-updatable (Build 18963)
 Notepad has been a well-loved text editor in Windows for over 30 years.
 Over the last few releases, we’ve been making a number of small improvements to Notepad based on your feedback (including [expanded line ending support](https://devblogs.microsoft.com/commandline/extended-eol-in-notepad/), [wrap around search](https://blogs.windows.com/windowsexperience/2018/07/11/announcing-windows-10-insider-preview-build-17713/), and [indicating when there’s unsaved content](https://blogs.windows.com/windowsexperience/2018/12/10/announcing-windows-10-insider-preview-build-18298/#5443RXdQaojX3WyZ.97).)
 Starting with this build, we’re making a change so that future Notepad updates will be automatically available via the store.
 This will allow us the flexibility to respond to issues and feedback outside the bounds of Windows releases.
 As always, if you have any feedback for Notepad, we welcome it in the Feedback Hub under [Apps > Notepad](http://aka.ms/notepadfeedback).

 ## Adding Mouse Cursor speed to Settings (Build 18963)
-As some Insiders have noticed, you can now set your mouse cursor speed from within Settings!
+You can now set your mouse cursor speed from within Settings!
 This is the latest piece of our larger ongoing effort to converge Settings and Control Panel experiences.
 You can find the setting under Settings > Devices > Mouse.

 ![Mouse Cursor](images/18963-5.png "Adding Mouse Cursor speed to Settings")